Hotel California – TF 1AD 2003

 Acting in Church and Community

 Basic information on auditioning, rehearsing, and performing for church-affiliated actors, actresses, directors, and the whole gamut of those who love and practice the theater.
+Acting in Church provides an important place to start.

 Churches around the world use drama in their ministries, and for good reason.
 The arts, including drama, music, and dance, communicate eternal truths to the human soul in a way that philosophy, mathematics, and other disciplines could not.
 Our church, Memorial Baptist Church in Beckley WV, has an ongoing children’s ministry involving music and drama, and will be expanding into adult drama next year.
 In the interest of having useful instructions for older children, parents, and adults, I have edited information gleaned from the websites below on auditioning, rehearsing, and performing.
 I hope that this information is useful to other churches as well.